, | 2 min read

 Offline simulation can deliver thousands of exploratory permutations via Software-in-the-Loop (SIL) and Hardware-in-the-Loop (HIL) connectivity, but there remains the unavoidable task of vetting a reduced set of component and system candidates by driving real prototype vehicles on real roads and proving grounds, with experienced evaluators behind the wheel.
 A new problem has been emerging in recent years: The complexity of on-board systems means that this “reduced set of component and system candidates” is growing – so there is simply much more to validate in a much shorter period of time.

 In a DIL simulator, both expert and novice drivers are able to experience how on-board systems perform in realistic, immersive virtual test drives, long before the first prototype is built, as well as concurrent with physical prototype testing.
-Unexpected interactions between human drivers and on-board system functions can be exposed early on, when fixes are faster, cheaper and far less likely to negatively impact a program.
+Unexpected interactions between human drivers and on-board system functions can be exposed early on, when fixes are faster, cheaper and far less likely to negatively impact a programme.
 For example: What happens when real-world driver behavior interferes with simultaneous braking assist and stability control strategies?

 The Eye of the Beholder